CloudLabsAI-Azure/Azure-VMware-Solution/Labs/Hand_on-Lab-01/cleanup.md

    **Note:** Repeat the same steps for more than one VMs present to delete before moving to next lab, including HCX-Connectors.

-## Task 2: Cleanup the exesting DHCP
+## Task 2: Cleanup the existing DHCP

 1. In the Azure portal search for **Azure VMware Solution (1)**, and then select **Azure VMware Solution (2)** from the results.